onescriptkid/madlib/README.md

 ## 🌲 Dependencies

-Older versions of **Bash 4.X / 3.X** and Perl should work, but are untested
+Older versions of **Bash 4.X / 3.X** and should work, but are untested

  - Bash `5.0.17(1)`
  - Ubuntu `20.04`